-The feed to which this application relates is traded under the designation NOVO Yeast Cream (pMT742), or in Danish "NOVO Gærfløde (pMT742)."
+The feed to which this application relates is traded under the designation NOVO Yeast Cream (pAK729), or in Danish "NOVO Gærfløde (pAK729)."
 There are no other synonyms for the product.

-NOVO Yeast Cream from this GM strain of yeast has been marketed in Denmark for 20 years, and its use is well established.
+NOVO Yeast Cream from GM yeast has been marketed in Denmark for 20 years, and its use is well established.
 Each delivery is followed by a traceable number, and the product can only be purchased through a Novo Nordisk-approved trader.